 Those who are wondering what exactly crowdfunding is, might need to consult experienced commercial lawyers or do some research on the subject.
 But a basic explanation is, crowdfunding allows people and companies to ask for money from potential customers and investors, for products, services, and business ventures that have not actually come into fruition yet.
 This type of thing is commonplace in countries like the USA, so many people see no issue with bringing that kind of practice to small businesses in Australia.
 After all, small companies are typically in need of the most help from legislation.
 However, there are some deeper issues to look at.

 There is already similar legislation in place in other countries, including the USA, the UK, and New Zealand.
-However, there has not been anything like this available in Australia, up until now.
+However, nothing like this has been available in Australia up until now.

-The minister for small business, Kelly O’Dwyer, stated that the bill is intended to help start ups and small businesses out with breaking into the market.
+The minister for small businesses, Kelly O’Dwyer, stated that the bill is intended to help start-ups and small businesses break into the market.
 Without these types of changes, they would otherwise be inhibited by various requirements, and the cost of disclosure.
 In addition, the laws are meant to help protect the small time investors who back these ventures.
 O’Dwyer also stated that the bill was crafted after consulting with stakeholders extensively, and looking at the existing models in other countries.

 Ed Husic, the shadow minister for startups, did not agree with O’Dwyer’s views on the matter.
 He voiced concerns about red tape that could prove problematic.
 One complication in particular is the need for startups to delist themselves, and become unlisted public companies, if they want to be allowed to use crowdfunding in this manner.